 Australian Research into Soil Wetting Agents – 2023/2024

-The results below are the first part of a long-term soil wetter study looking at their performance in turfgrass health and water droplet penetration time at three depths.
+The results below are the first year results of a long-term soil wetter study looking at their performance in turfgrass health and water droplet penetration time at three depths.

 The trial was a replicated block of 10 treatments in 6 blocks in a bentgrass green at Bonnie Doon Golf Club in Sydney, Australia.